larrysman/handling-python-project-with-uv/README.md

 dependencies = []

-The 'main.py' is a default python scripts that only print 'Hello from name of your project'.
+The 'main.py' is a default python scripts that only print 'Hello from uv-tutorial!'.
 It is just to ascertain that 'uv' is working and properly implemented on the project.
 The main.py can be modified.
 $ cat main.py
 output:
 def main():